 By AAMER MADHANI, ROB GILLIES, and MARIA VERZA

-But as Biden and Trudeau sat down for talks, he also confirmed that the two leaders would discuss their differences over proposed electric vehicle tax incentives in his massive social services and climate bill that is causing concern in Ottawa.
+As they sat down for talks, Biden confirmed their differences over proposed electric vehicle tax incentives in his massive social services and climate bill, and noted the legislation hadn’t “even passed yet in the House.”

-A provision in the U.S. spending plan would offer American consumers a $7,500 tax credit if they buy electric vehicles through 2026.
+The provision in Biden’s proposed spending plan would offer American consumers a $7,500 tax credit if they buy electric vehicles through 2026.
 The following year, only purchases of electric vehicles made in the U.S. would qualify for the credit.
 The base credit would go up by $4,500 if the vehicle was made at a U.S. plant that operates under a union-negotiated collective bargaining agreement.

 Canadian Deputy Prime Minister Chrystia Freeland on Wednesday called the incentive a clear violation of an updated trade agreement among the three countries that aimed to protect U.S. jobs and products made in North America.

-Thursday’s meetings at the White House marks the first trilateral get-together for North American leaders since a June 2016 gathering of Trudeau, Barack Obama and Enrique Peña Nieto in Ottawa.
-The gatherings took a hiatus under President Donald Trump, who feuded with Trudeau and Nieto during his tenure.
+Thursday’s meetings at the White House marked the first trilateral get-together for North American leaders since a June 2016 gathering of Trudeau, Barack Obama and Enrique Peña Nieto in Ottawa.
+The tradition of three-way meetings started when George W. Bush played host to Mexico’s Vicente Fox and Canada’s Paul Martin in 2005 at his ranch in Texas.

 Mexico’s priorities heading into the summit were to obtain concrete advances on immigration and more equitable access to COVID-19 vaccines.

-The U.S. and Canada, meanwhile, have expressed frustration that López Obrador has failed to get on board with global efforts to curb climate emissions.
-The Mexican president skipped this month’s U.N. climate summit in Glasgow.
+The U.S. and Canada have expressed frustration that López Obrador has failed to get on board with global efforts to curb climate emissions.
+The Mexican president skipped this month’s U.N. climate summit in Glasgow and has accused elite nations of demonstrating “hypocrisy” when it comes to environmentalism.

-Trudeau and Biden are also expected to discuss the future of an oil pipeline that crosses part of the Great Lakes and is the subject of rising tension over whether it should be shut down.
+Trudeau and Biden also discussed the future of an oil pipeline that crosses part of the Great Lakes and is the subject of rising tension over whether it should be shut down.
 Biden is caught in a battle over Enbridge’s Line 5, a key segment of a pipeline network that carries Canadian oil across the U.S. Midwest.

 Michigan Gov. Gretchen Whitmer, a Democrat and Biden ally, has demanded closure of the 68-year-old line because of the potential for a catastrophic rupture along a 4-mile section (6.4 kilometers) in the Straits of Mackinac, which connects Lake Huron and Lake Michigan.
 The Biden administration has not taken a position but is under increasing pressure to do so.